DEVONthink

 As you can see:

-• the separator between the agency prefix and the pages number(s) can be (space), -, or _; and
+- the separator between the agency prefix and the pages number(s) can be (space),

-• the filename can include either the Bates number of the document's first page, or the Bates range of the complete document separated by -.
+; and - the filename can include either the Bates number of the document's first page, or the Bates range of the complete document separated by

 This makes the script flexible enough to cover the file naming conventions I see most often in my legal practice.
 But I have seen others that my script couldn't feasibly be made to accomodate, for example: